Category: Upcoming Events

 Contextualizing and Extending Source Based Lessons in The Monterey Bay Region

-Our presentation will feature classroom lessons and resources that engage students in making sense of multiple sources (both local & from the Library of Congress) to understand local histories.
-We will use the idea of geographical and chronological scale to guide curriculum design around silenced histories of Black & Indigenous Santa Cruz, student-led movements, and…Continue Reading Contextualizing and Extending Source Based Lessons in The Monterey Bay Region
+Contextualizing and Extending Source Based Lessons in the Monterey Bay Region Our presentation will feature classroom lessons and resources that engage students in making sense of multiple sources (both local & from the Library of Congress) to understand local histories.
+We will use the idea of geographical and chronological scale to guide curriculum design around…Continue Reading Contextualizing and Extending Source Based Lessons in The Monterey Bay Region

 Data Visualizations in the Classroom (Part 2 of Re-imagining W.E.B.
 DuBois’s Data Portraits)

-Join The History & Civics Project, Educators, and the Santa Cruz Black Health Matters Initiative for Part 2 of this series.
-Come learn about and explore: Date: February 27, 2025 Time: 4:00 pm (PST) Location: on Zoom (a Zoom link will be sent closer to the date) Register here…Continue Reading Data Visualizations in the Classroom (Part 2 of Re-imagining W.E.B.
+Data Visualizations in the Classroom: Part 2 of Reimagining W.E.B.
+DuBois’s Data Portraits Join The History & Civics Project, Educators, and the Santa Cruz Black Health Matters Initiative for Part 2 of this series.
+Come learn about and explore: Date: February 27, 2025 Time: 4:00 pm (PST) Location: on Zoom.
+Register here…Continue Reading Data Visualizations in the Classroom (Part 2 of Re-imagining W.E.B.
 DuBois’s Data Portraits)

 Reimagining W.E.B.
 Dubois’s Data Portraits with Will Villalongo: Using Data Visualizations in the Classroom